gummesson/chunks/API.md

 Chunks.sort(obj[, by]);
 ~~~

-Return a new array with the values from the `obj` sorted by numerical or lexicographical order.
+Returns a new array with the values from the `obj` sorted by numerical or lexicographical order.

 ##### Example